AmandaCIdev/JS-Hackathon-Quizmasters/README.md

 - Simple navigation: A clear instruction to ensure a smooth user experience for all ages and skill levels.
 - Responsive Design: Adapts to different devices, from smartphones to desktops, for accessibility and convenience to all users.
 - Visually Appealing: Produce visuals and animations to keep users engaged throughout the quiz.
-- Clear website and function not to overwell the users.
+- Clear website and functional to not overwhelm the users.

 ## Wireframes:
 Home / Landing Page